 Sewage Backup or Toilet Overflow?
 Call Us Today – (215) 877-6653

 There are three major types of contaminated water.
-SERVPRO of Overbrook, Wynnefield, Eastern Main Line, Bala Cynwyd, University City will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.
+SERVPRO of Overbrook, Wynnefield, University City, Center City Philadelphia will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.

 The three types of contaminated water:

 This is water from a clean source, such as a broken clean water supply line or faucet.
 If left untreated, category 1 water can quickly degrade into category 2 or 3 water depending upon such factors as time, temperature, and contact with contaminants.